-Assesses conclusions, implications, and consequences Fails to identify conclusion implications, and consequence conclusion is a simplistic Conclusions are absolute attribute conclusion to exauthority.
+Assesses conclusions, implications, and consequences Fails to identify conclusions, implications, and consequences, or conclusion is a simplistic summary.
+Conclusions are absolute, and may attribute conclusion to external authority.
 Conclusions consider evidence of consequences extending beyond a single issue.
 Presents implications that may impact other people or issues.
 Presents conclusions as only loosely related to consequences.
 Implications may include vague reference to conclusions.
 Identifies and discusses conclusions, implications, and consequences.
 Considers context, assumptions, and evidence.
 Qualifies own assertions.
 Consequences are considered and integrated.
-Implications are developed and consider ambiguities.
-Communicates effectively In many places, language Grammar, syntax, or othe distracting or repeated.
-L proofreading.
-Style is inc inappropriate.
-Work is unfocused and proganized; lacks logical cideas.
-Format is absent, in distracting.
-Few sources are cited or in the state of th In general, language does not interfere with communication.
+Implications are developed and consider ambiguities. consequences 1 2 3 4 5 6 Communicates effectively In many places, language obscures meaning.
+Grammar, syntax, or other errors are distracting or repeated.
+Little evidence of proofreading.
+Style is inconsistent or inappropriate.
+Work is unfocused and poorly organized; lacks logical connection of ideas.
+Format is absent, inconsistent or distracting.
+Few sources are cited or used correctly.
+In general, language does not interfere with communication.
 Errors are not distracting or frequent, although there may be some problems with more difficult aspects of style and voice.
 Basic organization is apparent; transitions connect ideas, although they may be mechanical.
 Format is appropriate although at times inconsistent.
 Most sources are cited and used correctly.
 Language clearly and effectively communicates ideas.
 May at times be nuanced and eloquent.
 Errors are minimal.
 Style is appropriate for audience.
 Organization is clear; transitions between ideas enhance presentation.
 Consistent use of appropriate format.
 Few problems with other components of presentation.
 All sources are cited and used correctly, demonstrating understanding or economic, legal, and social issues involved with the use of the information.
 1 2 3 4 5 6